waseemingly/tp/docs/UserGuide.md

 Example of usage: `import-client clients.csv`

-* imports `clients.csv` and adds a new client for each row of data.
+* Imports `clients.csv` and adds a new client for each row of data.

 When command succeeds, CLI shows: